 The two main types of tripod heads are the ball head and pan/tilt head.
 I recommend using a 3-way pan/tilt tripod head over the popular ball head design as it gives you more control over the setup of your composition.
 It also allows you to adjust the pan, tilt, and rotation individually.

 Leg locks should be sturdy and easy to maintain as over time they will become loose and you will need to be able to tighten these easily.
 Faulty or poor-quality leg locks will make shooting interiors very difficult or impossible.
-The two most common types of leg locks are the twist-lock and lever lock; however, I would recommend the lever lock as these are easy to adjust and are more durable.
+The two most common types of leg locks are the twist-lock and lever lock; however, I would recommend the lever lock as these are faster to adjust and are more durable than twist lock.

 The ideal tripod feet for shooting interiors are rubber balls or square caps as these offer a stable platform.
 Spiked tripod feet are unnecessary as they are designed for outdoor shooting.